Drakkar-Software/OctoBot-Docs/Configuration/Exchanges.md

 -   **api-key** is your exchange account API key
 -   **api-secret** is your exchange account API secret
 -   **api-password** is your exchange account API password if this exchange is requiring a password.
 Leave empty otherwise
+-   **sandboxed** if your exchange is supporting a sandbox(or testnet) mode, allows to trade on this version of the exchange

 Simulated exchange
 ------------------